Lpaydat/nodeVSA/README.md

 At Alpha Vantage's request, server requests are throttled at a rate of ~200/minute.
 You can modify this in `createThrottle.js` but with large stock ticker lists you run the risk of `HTTP 503` errors when their server gets angry.

-`createThrottle` takes two numbers as arguments: `series` and `timeout`.  `series` represents the number of requests to send in a batch. `timeout` represents the number of milliseconds to wait between request batches.
+`createThrottle` takes two numbers as arguments: `series` and `timeout`.

+`series` represents the number of requests to send in a batch. `timeout` represents the number of milliseconds to wait between request batches.

-By default assignment in the method signature, `series` gets 10 and `timeout` gets 1000ms, meaning that every second, 10 requests will be sent.
+By default assignment in the method signature, `series` gets 10 and `timeout` gets 1000ms, meaning that 10 requests will be sent every second.

-In the method call, `series` is set to 3, and `timeout` is set to 1000ms, meaning that a batch of 3 request is sent every second.
+In the actual method call, `series` is set to 3 and `timeout` is set to 1000ms, meaning that a batch of 3 request is sent every second.
 3 requests per second is 180 requests per minute, which keeps us below the server throttle of 200/minute.

 ## Filtering Results